The best houseboat accommodations on the Amsterdam canals

 4. Booking a houseboat is safe, easy and super fun

-Houseboats in Amsterdam are heavily regulated by the municipality so they are very safe, and people who have (and rent out) houseboats usually need a permit to do so.
-Houseboats are usually equipped with all necessary facilities.
-The bathrooms have a shower, toilet and sink and the kitchens are fully equipped with a coffee maker, refrigerator, two-burner stove and kitchen inventory.
+The municipality heavily regulates houseboats in Amsterdam, so they are very safe, and people who have (and rent out) houseboats usually need a permit to do so.
+Houseboats are usually equipped with all the necessary facilities.
+The bathrooms have a shower, toilet and sink, and the kitchens are fully equipped with a coffee maker, refrigerator, two-burner stove and kitchen inventory.

 Renting a houseboat on the aforementioned websites is also very easy and fun.
 While booking, you can filter by price, rating and recommendations.
-And then you will get an extensive list of available houseboats in Amsterdam or in your vicinity.
+Then, you will get an extensive list of available houseboats in Amsterdam or the vicinity.

 Tip: take a moment to sit on your houseboat’s balcony and take in the surroundings with the many animals and boats passing by.
 You would love it!